-Gr.
-9 - 12 Up to 3 days ISS Up to 5 days ISS Loss of driving privileges
+First Offense Up to 3 days ISS

+Second Offense Up to 5 days ISS

+Repeat Offense Loss of driving privileges

 3007: CLOSED CAMPUS POLICY: Once students have entered their school, they do not have permission to leave the school campus during school hours unless properly supervised by school personnel.

-Gr.
-6 - 12

-Up to 5 days ISS

-Up to 10 days ISS

-Up to 10 days OSS
+Up to 5 days ISS First Offense Second Offense Up to 10 days ISS Repeat Offense Up to 10 days OSS

+3008: TRUANCY:

-3008: TRUANCY: absence from school or class without the knowledge and/or consent of parent and school officials.
-This includes being on or off campus, but out of assigned area without permission of school officials or being absent and not having parent contact with the school and office upon returning to school.
+Absence from school or class without the knowledge and/or consent of parent and school officials.
+This includes being on or off

+campus, but out of assigned area without permission of school officials or being absent and not having parent contact with the
-Gr.
-6 - 12

-Parent Contact

-Parent Contact
+school and office upon returning to school.

+First Offense Parent contact and 1 day ISS

+Second Offense Parent contact and 3 days ISS

-ISS/Saturday School
+Repeat Offense ISS/Saturday School